MisterKidX/MisterKidX.github.io/content/templates/projectTemplate.md

 ## Overview
-descrive the game and my work on it in more detail
+descrive the game and the project in more detail

 <div align="center">
   <img src="pb_timogo.gif" alt="Changing to Timogo"/>